elasticsearch-dump/elasticsearch-dump/README.md

 `--parallel` is how many forks should be run simultaneously and `--match` is used to filter which indexes should be dumped/loaded (regex).

-New options, `--ignoreType` allows a type to be ignored from the dump/load.
+`--ignoreType` allows a type to be ignored from the dump/load.
 Three options are supported. `data,mapping,analyzer`.
 Multi-type support is available, when used each type must be comma(,)-separated and `interval` allows control over the interval for spawning a dump/load for a new index.
 For small indices this can be set to `0` to reduce delays and optimize performance

+New options, `--suffix` allows you to add a suffix to the index name being created e.g. `es6-${index}` and `--prefix` allows you to add a prefix to the index name e.g. `$index}-backup-2018-03-13`

 ## Module Transform